katzer/alpinepass/README.md

 ```
 $ alpinepass -h

-usage: alpinepass [options...]

-Options:

--f [filter|key:value] Apply a filter.
-The falg can be used multiple to allow advanced filtering.

--h Display this help message.

--i [filepath] Define the input file.
-The file content must be YAML.

--o [filepath] Specify the output file.
-The file content will be JSON.

--p Include passwords in the output.

--r Format the output for better readability.
+NAME:
+   alpinepass - Manage system environment information.

+USAGE:
+   alpinepass [global options] command [command options] [arguments...]

+VERSION:
+   1.4.3

+AUTHOR:
+   appPlant GmbH

+COMMANDS:
+     help, h  Shows a list of commands or help for one command

+GLOBAL OPTIONS:
+   --debug                   Print the stack trace when an error occurs.
--s Show the output in the console.
+   --display, -d             Display the output in the console.
 An output file will not be written.
+Use this for previewing the generated file.
+   --filter value, -f value  Filter configurations by name, type and more.
+Syntax: -f "[property]:[regex]"
+   --input value, -i value   Specify the input file, absolute or relative path.
+   --output value, -o value  Specify the output file, absolute or relative path.
+An existing file will be overwritten.
+   --passwords, -p           Include passwords in the output.
+   --readable, -r            Make the output more readable.
+   --skip, -s                Skip the input validation.
+   --help, -h                show help

--v Print the application's version.
+   --version, -v             print the version
 ```

 ## Installation